Sequestration – Bankruptcy in Scotland

 If you’re self-employed, your business will be taken by the trustee and you will not be able to act as a director for a company once you have been sequestrated.

-You won’t be able to include debts such as your student loan, any court fines or current child maintenance payments in your sequestration, and these must still be paid.
+You won’t be able to include debts like student loans, court fines, and current child maintenance payments in your sequestration.
+These must still be paid outside of your arrangement.